istio/istio.io/content/en/blog/2020/dns-proxy/index.md

 entries in the cluster.
 DNS lookup queries from the application are transparently intercepted and served by the Istio agent in the pod or VM.
-If the query is for a service within the mesh, _irrespective of the cluster that service is in_, the agent responds directly to the application.
+If the query is for a service within the mesh, _irrespective of the cluster that the service is in_, the agent responds directly to the application.
 If not, it forwards the query to the upstream name servers defined in `/etc/resolv.conf`.
 The following diagram depicts the interactions that occur when an application tries to access a